JanssenProject/jans/docs/README.md

 }
 ```

-This is how we can execute single line command to get information of the Janssen Server.
+This is how we can execute single line command to get information about the Janssen Server.
 As we discussed on a specific task in the Interactive Mode, similarly we will discuss here using single line command to perform such operation.

 ### Attribute